-In our experience, multikinetic behaviour is not uncommon for basement samples characterized by complicated burial histories and nearly always present for detrital apatite samples derived from complex source areas that experience multiple heating events.
-In our "monokinetic" scenario, the multikinetic AFT data were incorrectly treated as a single population and modelled using the central age, MTL, and average eCl (or r{mr0}) $\pm 1\sigma$ of the entire pool of synthetic single-grain ages.
-As previously mentioned, combining the three populations caused the sample to fail the chi-square test $(P(X)^2 = 0.0)$ and the calculated AFT central age was 934 ± 64 Ma, the overall MTL was 14.07 \pm 1.40 μ m (n = 225), and the average eCl is 0.213 \pm 0.373 apfu for all grains (equivalent $r{mr0} \approx 0.75$).
-AFT data are usually treated as such in the published literature and overdispersed data are often modelled regardless of the X2 statistic.
+tions caused the sample to fail the chi-square test $(P(X)^2 = 0.0)$, and the calculated AFT central age was 934 ± 64 Ma, the overall MTL was $14.07 \pm 1.40 \,\mu\text{m}$ (n = 225), and the average eCl is 0.213 ± 0.373 apfu for all grains (equivalent $r{\text{mr0}} \approx 0.75$).
+AFT data are usually treated as such in the published literature, and overdispersed data are often modelled regardless of the X^2 statistic.
 This situation could conceivably occur when the three kinetic populations were either ignored or there was insufficient kinetic parameter resolution to identify discrete kinetic groups.
-A sample could also simply not be multikinetic - but the models here are meant to illustrate the hazards of monokinetic misinterpretation for thermal history analysis.
+A sample could also simply not be multikinetic - but the models here are meant to illustrate the hazards of monokinetic misinterpretation for thermal-history analysis.
 In the monokinetic simulation without constraints, both the ML and EX t-T paths do not accurately reproduce the true thermal history (Fig. 3g).
-In this instance the ML path simply passes through both true thermal maxima, and yet yields excellent fits to the observed synthetic data (Fig. 4g).
-The addition of two constraint boxes produced even more complex and highly inaccurate t-T solutions (Fig. 3h) and reproduce well the observed AFT data (Fig. 4h).
-The AFT sample was modelled as monokinetic again, but also included the three AHe ages using uniformly applied default RDAAM r{mr0} value of 0.83 for each apatite grain (Fig. 3i).
+In this instance the ML path simply passes through both true thermal maxima and yet yields excellent fits to the observed synthetic data (Fig. 4g).
+The addition of two constraint boxes produced even more complex and highly inaccurate t-T solutions (Fig. 3h) and reproduced well the observed AFT data (Fig. 4h).
+The AFT sample was modelled as monokinetic again but also included the three AHe ages using a uniformly applied default RDAAM r{mr0} value of 0.83 for each apatite grain (Fig. 3i).
 This was done to provide further insight into whether this combination could yield a better outcome just from the addition of more data for the inversion.
-The EX model is still inaccurate but the addition of AHe grains made the ML path simpler, nevertheless it poorly reproduces the true thermal history.
+The EX model is still inaccurate, but the addition of AHe grains made the ML path simpler; nevertheless it poorly reproduces the true thermal history.
 The true AHe apparent ages were not well reproduced, and the same age was predicted for all three grains (Fig. 4i).
 This may be because the second 610 Ma AHe grain utilized the true r{mr0} value of 0.83 from the forward modelling and was the best-predicted age of the three (close to the observed age upper uncertainty limit) and dominated the iterative sampling during the inversion.
-The AHe kinetics produced forward model ages that were distinctly older (819 Ma) and younger (585 Ma) than the (middle) 610 Ma grain but these were unable to be reproduced assuming incorrect r{mr0} kinetics.
+The AHe kinetics produced forward model ages that were distinctly older (819 Ma) and younger (585 Ma) than the (middle) 610 Ma grain, but these were unable to be reproduced assuming incorrect r{mr0} kinetics.